wp-plugins/post-slider/readme.txt

  == Installation ==
 * Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+* Use the shortcode in your posts or text widgets to show the slider.